WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/form.md

 ### Radio button and checkbox

-The radio button (`<input type="radio" />`{:.tag}) and checkbox (`<input type="checkbox" />`{:.tag}) are two similar types of form control.
+The radio button (`<input type="radio" />`) and checkbox (`<input type="checkbox" />`) are two similar types of form control.
 Both only submit their value if they are checked.
 The radio button will, when checked, uncheck all other radio buttons with the same name.
-The interface for both controls is `Rml::ElementFormControlInput`.
+The interface for both controls is `apui::ElementFormControlInput`.

-The checked status of a checkbox or radio button defaults to false, but can be initialised to true with the `checked`{:.attr} attribute.
-To uncheck a checkbox, remove the `checked`{:.attr} attribute with `RemoveAttribute()`.
+The checked status of a checkbox or radio button defaults to false, but can be initialised to true with the `checked` attribute.
+To uncheck a checkbox, remove the `checked` attribute with `RemoveAttribute()`.

 ### Drop-down select box

-The simple drop-down select control is specified in RML with the `<select>`{:.tag} tag.
-Individual options within the select box are specified with child `<option>`{:.tag} elements.
+The simple drop-down select control is specified in RML with the `<select>` tag.
+Individual options within the select box are specified with child `<option>` elements.
 The value of the select control is set to the value attribute of the currently selected option.
 The following RML fragment declares a select box:

 ```html